Top 25 Most Valuable Comic Books

 This comic, with a variant cover drawn by Spider-Man co-creator Steve Ditko, sold for $700 in August 2020.
 It has a CGC grade of 9.8.

 22 – Malibu Sun #13 (May 1992) Malibu Comics

 Todd McFarlane became a superstar comic book creator in the 1990s when he and several other creators launched Image Comics.

-McFarlane’s signature series is Spawn, about a murdered assassin who is reincarnated as an unwilling agent of the devil.
+McFarlane’s signature series is Spawn — a murdered assassin who is reincarnated as an unwilling agent of the devil.

 Spawn #1 launched in May 1992 and is still published to this day.
-It was adapted into a film in 1997 and may be soon be rebooted with Jamie Foxx in the lead role.
+It was adapted into a film in 1997 and could soon be rebooted with Jamie Foxx in the lead role.

-A copy of this comic with a CGC grade of 9.8 sold for $925.
+A copy of this comic with a CGC grade of 9.8 sold for $3,100 in May 2021.
 If the Jamie Foxx-led film franchise reboot of Spawn occurs, keep an eye on this comic’s value.

 21 – Invincible #1 (January 2003) Image Comics

 Comic book creator Robert Kirkman, who created The Walking Dead, is prolific.
 Invincible is the story of teen Mark Grayson, who learns his father is an alien.
 Mark later develops superpowers.